GetSetAbhi/High-Level-System-Design/youtube/README.md

 Only Video Post-Processing / Video Transcoding Service is discussed because that is the most important aspect of a Video streaming platform.

+## Capacity estimation

+For a video streaming service like youtube, if I assume 100M DAU and assume only 20% of users are uploading 1 video of average size 100 MB then daily storage is 2PB and yearly storage is 800 PB

+Even if only 20% upload, all 100M users will stream videos, so:

+Video read traffic (bandwidth) will far exceed write traffic

+This is critical for scaling the CDN, network, and edge caches, more so than the database size

 ## Video Post-Processing/ Video Transcoding Service

 ![Video Post-Processing Service](video-transcoding.svg)